Acefrrag/DNN/README.md

 # Simple Reconfigurable DNN

-This github repository consists in a VHDL architecture of a reconfigurable fully-connected feed forward deep neural network.
-The architecture as well as reconfiguration capabilities are inspired to ZyNet package developed by Vipin Kizhepatt found [here](https://github.com/dsdnu/zynet) .
+This github repository consists in a VHDL serial pipelined configuration architecture of a reconfigurable fully-connected feed forward deep neural network.
+This architecture as well as reconfiguration capabilities are inspired to ZyNet package developed by Vipin Kizhepatt found [here](https://github.com/dsdnu/zynet) .

 ## Motivation